AdventHealth Tampa: 2000-present

+In 2021, the hospital treated about 17,000 patients yearly.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In a survey done in 2022, the majority of hospitals in Florida including AdventHealth Tampa had failed to comply with the Hospital Price Transparency Law.
 It was not until early February 2023, that the hospital was in full compliance with the law.

 In early September 2022, AdventHealth Tampa spent $2 million to upgrade its catheterization laboratory with the GE Allia from GE HealthCare, and a new single monitoring unit from Carrot Medical.

 In early March 2023, AdventHealth Tampa opened a twenty bed unit to treat patients with advanced stages of heart disease.

-In late January 2025, the hospital opened a new 5,000-square-foot Obstetrics and Gynaecology Residency Clinic.
+In late January 2025, the hospital opened a new 5000 sqfoot Obstetrics and Gynaecology Residency Clinic.
 By 2028, it plans to teach over 100 physicians to fill the gap in the Tampa Bay area.

+In February 2026, it was name The Glazer Center for Medical Education, after the hospital received $3 million from the Glazer Family Foundation.

-In early August, DPR Construction began to build on campus a five-story, 100,000-square-foot medical office building with a cancer center, it was designed by HuntonBrady Architects.
+In early August, DPR Construction began to build on campus a five-story, 100000 sqfoot medical office building with a cancer center, it was designed by HuntonBrady Architects.
 Also a seven-story parking garage with 1,100 spaces is being constructed by Finfrock.

+On September 21, AdventHealth Tampa launched its Dedicated Education Unit, a program created in partnership with AdventHealth University, that will allow nursing students to learn skills from a nurse.